AlNill/BarberShop/README.md

         Password: User
   2. Admin has full privileges (Add or edit barber, see list of users, add review...)
   3. User can only see list of barbers, make record, add review.

+# Angular use
+  1. You need node_modules in *\BarberShop.Front.Angular\front
+  2. In directory invoke cmd.exe and run "npm start"
+  3. Start project BarberShop with BarberShop.Web as startup project
+  4. Go to browser and type https://localhost:4200/barbers